baribault/matstanlib/README.md

 # matstanlib
 **matstanlib** is a MATLAB library for visualization, processing, and analysis of output from Bayesian models fit with [Stan](https://mc-stan.org/).

-**matstanlib** places a heavy emphasis on diagnostic checks & analyses.  the library includes a full set of automated diagnostic checks, consistent with current best practice for Bayesian modeling, as well as a wide variety of diagnostic plots.
+**matstanlib** places a heavy emphasis on diagnostic analysis of model output.  the library includes a full set of automated computational checks, consistent with current best practice for Bayesian modeling, as well as a wide variety of diagnostic plots.

-**matstanlib** also support for the visual exploration of model results.  the libarary includes many functions to plot posterior densities and estimates, in addition to analysis functions for parameter estimation and model comparison.
+**matstanlib** also supports the use of model output as the basis for inference.  the libarary includes many functions to plot posterior densities and estimates, in addition to analysis functions for parameter estimation and model comparison.

 **matstanlib** is being actively developed and maintained.